rollonbears234/rollonbears234.github.io/_posts/2017-07-07-the-perfect-gym-bag.md

 ### Gym Bags

 Since finishing up school, I no longer have the ability to just walk to the gym in my gym clothes, going to the gym in a part of my daily planning and I have to bring all my gym clothes with me.
 With that comes the need to find a great gym bad.
 I considered a work bad that also doubles as a gym bag, this way I wouldn't need multiple bags.
-However, I also like the idea of bringing a sepeate bag just for the gym, this way I can just take my gym bag with me when it is time to work out instead of all my stuff.
-Having a seperate bag for the gym also makes packing easier because you have more space, flexibility, and a bag for dirty clothes.
+However, I also like the idea of bringing a separate bag just for the gym, this way I can just take my gym bag with me when it is time to work out instead of all my stuff.
+Having a separate bag for the gym also makes packing easier because you have more space, flexibility, and a bag for dirty clothes.

 Note: I used to use the [Bomber Barrel](http://www.bomberco.com/shop-paracord-survival-gear/bomber-barrel-duffle-bag-set) bag, but it broke.

 ---

 ### The choices

 [Aer Gym Duffle](https://www.aersf.com/gym-duffel-00009/) or [Aer Duffel Pack](https://www.aersf.com/duffel-pack-00001)
    * Note: Aer also makes a nice gym backpack

 [Lululemon In your Element](https://shop.lululemon.com/p/men-bags/In-Your-Element-Duffel/_/prod1960110?oref=https%3A%2F%2Fwww.google.com%2F&rd=true)